muratkeremozcan/books/aws/Burning-Monk/yans-blog-posts.md

 ### [What is AWS Lambda’s new Streaming Response](https://lumigo.io/blog/return-large-objects-with-aws-lambdas-new-streaming-response/)

-The article discusses the newly launched Response Streaming feature in Lambda.
+Yan discusses the newly launched Response Streaming feature in Lambda.
 This feature allows payloads larger than 6MB to be returned, thereby bypassing the previous need for S3 when returning large objects from a Lambda-backed API.
 This feature simplifies the client application and improves user experience.

  Users need to wrap their function code with the new streamifyResponse decorator to make it work.
 The feature also changes the function signature to async (requestStream, responseStream, context) from async (event, context).